AdamBedel/Arden-Vul/README.md

 **Other Rules**
   - For encumbrance rules, see revised character sheet.
   - Magic-users, Illusionists, elves, and half-elves may add one spell to their spellbook upon leveling up and then training with an appropriate mentor.
   - Spell Scrolls- can be scribed from a spellbook or other scroll.
-Cost/ Time TBD
+Scribing a spell to/from a spellbook or scroll takes 8 hours and requires an INT check.